vsouza/awesome-ios/README.md

 * [SwiftReorder](https://github.com/adamshin/SwiftReorder) - Add drag-and-drop reordering to any table view with just a few lines of code.
 Robust, lightweight, and completely customizable. :large_orange_diamond:[e]
 * [TLIndexPathTools](https://github.com/wtmoose/TLIndexPathTools) - TLIndexPathTools is a small set of classes that can greatly simplify your table and collection views.
 * [HoverConversion](https://github.com/marty-suzuki/HoverConversion) - HoverConversion realized vertical paging with UITableView.
 UIViewController will be paging when reaching top or bottom of UITableView contentOffset. :large_orange_diamond:
+* [TableViewDragger](https://github.com/KyoheiG3/TableViewDragger) - A cells of UITableView can be rearranged by drag and drop. :large_orange_diamond:

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.